survivejs/webpack-book/manuscript/appendices/03_hmr_with_react.md

 Babel provides an [env option](https://babeljs.io/docs/usage/babelrc/#env-option) for this purpose.
 It respects both `NODE_ENV` and `BABEL_ENV` environment variables.
 If `BABEL_ENV` is set, it receives precedence.
 To fix the issue, you can push the problematic Babel plugin behind a development specific `env` while controlling its behavior within webpack configuration by setting `BABEL_ENV`.

+{pagebreak}

-The webpack part should be adjusted like this:
+The webpack portion should be adjusted like this:

 **webpack.config.js**